Discover Your True Self

 The experience

 Each high school class has a faculty advisor, whose role is to cultivate the health and well-being of the class as a whole.
-In addition, Green Meadow’s guidance counselor guides our students through the college selection and application process, senior project, and senior internship, and assists with any personal challenges.
+In addition, our school counselor supports students through all aspects of high school social life.
+The college counselor supports students and their families in the college and career selection and application process, start to finish.

 The experience